-Starting in 2023, IRA owners age 70½ or older can make a one-time IRA distribution of up to $50,000 to create a charitable gift annuity or a charitable remainder trust.
+Starting in 2023, IRA owners age 70½ or older can make a one-time, tax-free IRA distribution of up to $50,000 (in 2023) to create a new charitable gift annuity (CGA) or a charitable remainder trust (CRT).
+The distribution counts toward your RMD if one is due.
 This is an option worth considering if you want to make a gift from your IRA and establish a new income stream.

 Please contact us to learn more about planning and completing a qualified charitable distribution, or click here to calculate your required minimum distribution.

 Many donors use qualified retirement account assets in their charitable gift planning.
 This is an easy gift to make and has distinct planning advantages.

 Retirement account assets left to loved ones may be subject to higher taxation than other types of assets.
 By using retirement account assets to make a gift (and selecting alternative assets to leave to family members), you may be able to reduce taxes that otherwise would be imposed on those assets and leave more to your intended beneficiaries.